abecodes/tabout.nvim/README.md

 ```

-If you use another plugin manager just make sure `tabout.nvim` is loaded after `nvim-treesitter` and any completion that already uses your _tabkey_.
+If you use another plugin manager just make sure you call `tabout.nvim`'s `setup`
+after any completion that already uses your _tabkey_.

 <p>&nbsp;</p>